pipstur/MunjeLumenDS2025/readme/README_user.md

 ## 0. Repository setup
 On top of setting up the repository, you will also need the following CUDA requirements if you want to utilize the graphics card in inference and training:
-1. CUDA Toolkit 12.8
+1. CUDA Toolkit 12.x
 2. cuDNN 9.x
 3. PATH fully set up
 4. NVIDIA graphics card drivers

+There are two approaches to running this project:
+1. Use the `.devcontainer` to use the repository (which will handle all of the repository, environment and requirements setup).
+2. Create a virtual environment locally

-**IMPORTANT NOTE**: We have a `.devcontainer` set-up!
-This will do all the necessary setup in terms of virtual environment, VSCode extensions, dependencies and so on.
-We recommend you use this way of working with the repository, as it streamlines every step which will be described in the following sections.
-You do need `Docker` for this (but you will be prompted to install it, if you do not have it).
-This is in the cases when you're running VSCode, this allows for extremely easy integration.
+The first option is done automatically, Visual Studio Code will automatically detect the `devctontainer.json` file and give you an option to run inside it.
+This requires you have `Docker` on your system, as well as some sort of Ubuntu distro (e.g. Windows: WSL Ubuntu).
+This is in the cases when you're running VSCode, as this allows for extremely easy integration.
 If you have a lower amount of RAM (under 16 GB), this might not work well, so resort to building the environment locally.
+Also important to note that if you're running a GPU setup with no NVIDIA card, it might not build (check the comment in `.devcontainer/devcontainer.json` for the fix).

+The second option (creating virutal env locally) requires a few steps, it will be described in the following chapter.
 ### 0.1.
 Virtual environment setup
 We will use virtual environments as it is more reliable for testing.
 Creating a virtual environment requires a certain version of Python, we'll work with 3.10.